 Risperidone belongs to a group of medicines called antipsychotic agents, which improve the symptoms of certain types of mental illness.

 Risperidone is used for:

-- short term treatment of behavioural problems in patients with a decline in mental ability (dementia).
-These problems include aggression through words or action, morbid suspiciousness, agitation or wandering.
+- short term treatment of behavioural problems in patients with a decline in mental ability (dementia) – these problems include aggression through words or actions, morbid suspiciousness, agitation or wandering

-- conduct and other disruptive disorders such as aggression, impulsiveness and self-injury in adults and children aged over 5 years old who are intellectually disabled.
+- conduct and other disruptive disorders such as aggression, impulsiveness and self-injury in adults, adolescents and children aged over 5 years old who are intellectually disabled